 Prescription drug and heroin abuse is a major problem affecting millions of people in the United States.
 Drug overdose has become the leading cause of injury death in the United States, surpassing the number of deaths due to homicides and car accidents.
-Opioids were involved in 42,429 deaths in 2016, five times higher than 1999.
-In 2015, 3.8 million (1.4%) people 12 years or older in the United States reported misusing pain medications.
+70,337 lethal drug overdoses were reported nationally in 2017.
+In 2018, New Jersey had 3,163 overdose deaths, a new record for the state.
 As the number of prescribed opioid medications rises, there are increased concerns about the risks associated with opioid use, including misuse, abuse, addiction, and overdose.